Julia Child

-Early life
+Early Life

-Child was born Julia Carolyn McWilliams in Pasadena, California, on August 15, 1912.
-Child's father was John McWilliams Jr. (1880–1962), a Princeton University graduate and prominent land manager.
-Child's mother was Julia Carolyn ("Caro") Weston (1877–1937), a paper-company heiress and daughter of Byron Curtis Weston, a lieutenant governor of Massachusetts.
-Child was the eldest of three, followed by a brother, John McWilliams III, and sister, Dorothy Cousins.
+Child was born Julia Carolyn McWilliams on August 15, 1912, in Pasadena, California, a suburb of Los Angeles.
+Her father was John McWilliams Jr. (1880–1962), a Princeton University graduate and prominent land manager, and her mother was Julia Carolyn ("Caro") Weston (1877–1937), a paper-company heiress and daughter of Byron Curtis Weston, a lieutenant governor of Massachusetts.
+She was the eldest of three, followed by a brother, John McWilliams III, and a sister, Dorothy Cousins.

 Child attended Polytechnic School and Westridge School from 4th grade to 9th grade in Pasadena, California.
-In high school, Child was sent to the Katherine Branson School in Ross, California, which was at the time a boarding school.
-Child played tennis, golf, and basketball as a youth.
+In high school, she was sent to the Katherine Branson School in Ross, California, which was at the time a boarding school.
+As a youth, she played tennis, golf, and basketball.

 Child also played sports while attending Smith College in Northampton, Massachusetts, from which she graduated in 1934 with a major in history.
 At the time she graduated, she planned to become a novelist, or perhaps a magazine writer.
 Following her graduation from college, Child moved to New York City, where she worked for a time as a copywriter for the advertising department of W. & J. Sloane.
 She was still hoping to become a novelist.
+Child joined the Junior League of Pasadena in 1935 after returning home from college.
+While a member, she contributed to the League's magazine and helped create children's plays.

 While Child grew up in a family with a cook, she did not observe or learn cooking from this person, and she would not learn until she met her husband-to-be, Paul, who grew up in a family very interested in food.

-Julia Child joined the Junior League of Pasadena in 1935 after returning home from college.
-While a member, she contributed to the League's magazine and helped create children's plays.